knightjdr/gatsby-starter-scientist/README.md

 ## Custom URL

 A custom URL that you purchased can be configured for the site by following the instructions at [GitHub - managing-a-custom-domain](https://help.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain)

+## Troubleshooting

+If you run into issues with images not displaying correctly in the development server, try running the command `npm run clean` and restarting the development server.

 ## Credits